-Rupee stands stable against US Dollar
+Rupee stands stable against US dollar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The exchange rate of US dollar against Pakistani rupee witnessed no change in interbank and was traded at Rs 155.90, State Bank of Pakistan (SBP) reported on Monday.
+ISLAMABAD: The exchange rate of US dollar against rupee witnessed no change in interbank and was traded at Rs 155.88, State Bank of Pakistan (SBP) reported Friday.

-However, according to Forex Association of Pakistan the buying and selling rates of dollar in open market were recorded at Rs 155.8 and Rs 156.2 respectively.
+The SBP further reported that in interbank, the price of Euro depreciated by Rs 0.18 and was traded at Rs173.33 against the last closing of Rs173.51.

-The SBP further reported that in interbank, the price of Euro appreciated by Rs 0.58 and was traded at Rs 174.10 against the last closing of Rs 173.52.
+The exchange rate of Japanese Yen remained stable and was traded at Rs1.43 whereas the decrease of Rs 0.89 was witnessed in the exchange rate of British Pound which was traded at Rs 200.12 as compared to last closing of Rs 201.01.

-Exchange rate of UAE Dirham remained stable at Rs 42.44 while the same trend was observed in the rate of Saudi Rayal which was traded at Rs 41.56, the data revealed.
+Exchange rate of UAE Dirham shed Rs 0.01 and was traded at Rs 42.43 against Rs 42.44 of last day while Saudi Rayal remained stable and was traded at Rs 41.56, the data revealed.

-ISLAMABAD: The exchange rate of US dollar against Pakistani rupee witnessed no change in interbank and was traded at Rs 155.90, State Bank of Pakistan (SBP) reported on Monday.
+ISLAMABAD: The exchange rate of US dollar against rupee witnessed no change in interbank and was traded at Rs 155.88, State Bank of Pakistan (SBP) reported Friday.

-However, according to Forex Association of Pakistan the buying and selling rates of dollar in open market were recorded at Rs 155.8 and Rs 156.2 respectively.
+The SBP further reported that in interbank, the price of Euro depreciated by Rs 0.18 and was traded at Rs173.33 against the last closing of Rs173.51.

-The SBP further reported that in interbank, the price of Euro appreciated by Rs 0.58 and was traded at Rs 174.10 against the last closing of Rs 173.52.
+The exchange rate of Japanese Yen remained stable and was traded at Rs1.43 whereas the decrease of Rs 0.89 was witnessed in the exchange rate of British Pound which was traded at Rs 200.12 as compared to last closing of Rs 201.01.

-Exchange rate of UAE Dirham remained stable at Rs 42.44 while the same trend was observed in the rate of Saudi Rayal which was traded at Rs 41.56, the data revealed.
+Exchange rate of UAE Dirham shed Rs 0.01 and was traded at Rs 42.43 against Rs 42.44 of last day while Saudi Rayal remained stable and was traded at Rs 41.56, the data revealed.